Biomedical engineering is a great course which offers many opportunities and has allowed me to have a wider range of knowledge.Allayah

 Our foundation year option enables you to join the Biomedical Engineering course even if you don’t have the formal qualifications or experience to meet the entry requirements.
 It equips you with the knowledge to move into formal degree study, setting you up for future success.

 The BEng (Hons) with Foundation Year provides creative and talented students, including those looking to change their career, those with experience and passion for the subject and those who may not have the usual entry requirements, with a direct route to an engineering degree.
-On successful completion of the Foundation Year, you will enrol on a BEng (Hons) that has been designed in collaboration with industry and a medical clinician to give you excellent prospects to work with a range of employers, and potentially become an Incorporated Engineer in a global professional institution.
+On successful completion of the Foundation Year, you will enrol on the BEng (Hons) that has been designed in collaboration with industry and a medical clinician to give you excellent prospects to work with a range of employers, and potentially become an Incorporated Engineer in a global professional institution.

 The foundation year will provide you with the relevant theoretical and practical knowledge you need to be prepared for an engineering degree.
 You will develop your core knowledge and understanding of: